johanzi/ncbi_tutorial/README.md

 ## Using fastq-dump

-One can directly get the fastq file but it goes anyway through a sra cache file in /home/user/ncbi/public/sra so it remains problematic if you have limited space in your home directory.
+Get the fastq file but it goes anyway through a sra cache file in /home/user/ncbi/public/sra so it remains problematic if you have limited space in your home directory.

 For single-end data

 ```
 while read name in list; do
 	fastq-dump --split-spot $name
-	rm $HOME/ncbi/public/sra/${name}.sra
 done < SRR_Acc_List.txt

 ```